 2. Reputational–Damage to the brand or negative public opinion

-3. Legal and Regulatory–loss of license or litigation liability
+3. Legal and Regulatory–loss of license or litigation liability with a need of DVLA feedback.

 4. Contractual–breach of contract or service obligation with other organizations